SEND & LGBTQ: How to help SEND youngsters understand LGBTQ+

 - Questioning: I’m not yet sure about my sexuality or gender identity.

-- Intersex: My body isn’t definately male or female perhaps because of my private parts or chromosomes.
+- Intersex: My body isn’t definitely male or female perhaps because of my private parts or chromosomes.

 - Asexual: I’m not sexually attracted to people of anyone.